pithymaxim/teaching/Rscraps/logging/readme.md

 ## 1. R Markdown ##

 The R markdown code in [`markdown_example.Rmd`](https://github.com/pithymaxim/teaching/blob/main/Rscraps/logging/markdown_example.Rmd) makes [this html file](https://htmlpreview.github.io/?https://github.com/pithymaxim/teaching/blob/main/Rscraps/logging/markdown_example_output.html).
 The strengths are that this makes a beautiful HTML or PDF file.
+(Windows machines have trouble making the PDF.)
+For a very slick template for .Rmd code, [`slick_markdown.Rmd`](https://github.com/pithymaxim/teaching/blob/main/Rscraps/logging/slick_markdown.Rmd) makes this [HTML output](https://pithymaxim.github.io/slick_markdown.html) with a beautiful table of contents.
 The downside is that it requires more syntax to delimit code vs. text.

 ### Inline code in Markdown ###